 If there is a sustained downturn in new container prices, the lease rates of older, off-lease containers would also be expected to decrease.
-As of December 31, 2009, we had an average cost of \$1,574 per CEU for our owned fleet.
+As of December 31, 2010, we had an average cost of \$1,677 per CEU for our owned fleet.
 If there is a sustained reduction in the price of new containers such that the market lease rate for all containers is reduced, this trend could harm our business, results of operations and financial condition, even if this sustained reduction in price would allow us to purchase containers at a lower cost.

-With respect to supply, we estimate virtually no new standard dry freight containers were manufactured from the fourth quarter of 2008 through the end of 2009.
-We estimate that the world container fleet declined by approximately 4% in 2009 as a result of the continued retirement of older containers in the ordinary course.
-During this period, container manufacturers lost up to 60% of their skilled work force due to long shutdowns, and have limited production capacity in 2010.
-If there is a sustained reduction in the production of new containers, it could impact our ability to expand our fleet, which could harm our business, results of operations and financial condition, even if we could purchase used containers at a lower cost.
+With respect to supply, the lack of new production of standard dry freight containers from the fourth quarter of 2008 through the end of 2009, combined with continued retirement of older containers in the ordinary course, led to a decline in the world container fleet of approximately 4% in 2009, creating a shortage of containers as worldwide cargo volumes increased by 12.3% in 2010.
+During the period of decline in the world container fleet, container manufacturers lost up to 60% of their skilled work force due to long shutdowns, and had limited production capacity in 2010 as they had to hire and train a new skilled work force.
+Although production of new standard dry freight containers is expected to increase in 2011, if there is a sustained reduction in the production of new containers, it could impact our ability to expand our fleet, which could harm our business, results of operations and financial condition, even if we could purchase used containers at a lower cost.

 Lease rates for new containers are positively correlated to the fluctuations in the price of new containers, which is positively correlated with the price of steel, which is a major component used in the manufacture of new containers.
-In the past five years, we have purchased new containers at prices ranging from \$1,429 per CEU to \$2,686 per CEU.
-Our average new container cost per CEU decreased 7.8% during 2009.
+In the past five years, we have purchased new containers at prices ranging from \$1,440 per CEU to \$2,889 per CEU.
+Our average new container cost per CEU increased 6.5% during 2010.
 If we are unable to lease the new containers that we purchase within a short period of time of such purchase, the market price of new containers and the corresponding market lease rates for new containers may decrease, regardless of the high cost of the previously purchased containers.
 This decline could harm our business, results of operations and financial condition.